top of page

 Dealing with Mosquitoes

-Nonetheless, the best way to protect against mosquito-borne disease is to prevent mosquito bites.
+The best way to protect yourself from diseases spread by mosquitoes is to prevent mosquito bites.
 You can reduce your risk by taking the following steps:

 Avoid Mosquito Bites

-• Stay indoors from dusk to dawn, if possible, when mosquitoes are the most active and looking for a blood meal.
+• If possible, stay indoors from dusk to dawn.
+This is when mosquitoes are the most active.

 • Wear a long sleeve shirt, long pants, socks, and a hat when mosquitoes are biting or when going into mosquito-infested areas, such as wetlands or woods.

-• Make sure windows and doors are "bug tight" by installing screens.
+• Install screens on windows and doors.
 Repair or replace any torn or poor-fitting screens.

 • Change water in your birdbaths, fountains, wading pools and animal troughs at least twice week.